International move to Krabi

 There are at present only two international schools to Krabi: British International School of in Proclamation Nateen, in approximately 10 minutes by car of Ao Nang; and the international school of Krabi to Din Daeng, in approximately 20 minutes by car of Ao Nang.

 Both offer an early primary and secondary education by using the British school curriculum and do their best with limited resources.
-International schools more well renowned, with qualified and experimented teachers, appropriate installations, extracurricular activities are to Phuket, at approximately 2 hours of road of Krabi.
+International schools better renowned, with qualified and experimented teachers, appropriate installations, extracurricular activities are to Phuket, at approximately 2 hours of road of Krabi.
 Headstart, the international school of Kajonkiet, the international academy of Phuket, and British International School Phuket is the most popular of them.

-Within the local Thai school system, there is some bilingual programs (Thai-English) at the primary and secondary level, with native teachers and/or Filipinos.
+Within the local Thai school system, there are some bilingual programs (Thai-English) at the primary and secondary level, with native teachers and/or Filipinos.
 These follow the Thai curriculum, with certain materials (mathematics, sciences, health/PE, as well as intensive EAL) taught in English.
 The students have to cross an entrance examination, generally made end of January/beginning in February of every year, to obtain a place on these programs

-The majority of the expatriates send their children to one of these places; they often make a commitment to give them additional courts(courses,prices,yards) before or after the school if they consider that the educationis not adequate.
+The majority of the expatriates send their children to one of these places; they often make a commitment to give them additional courts(courses, prices, yards) before or after the school if they consider that the education is not adequate.

 For the young children of preschool age, the choice seems to be between the bilingual establishment Krabi Montessori, which takes children from 2 to 6 years old and is situated in the village of Ao Nang (near the Thai school of cooking, or Daisy Chains Montessori, at the street corner to Soi Khao Kaew.
 It is also the day-nursery who will take babies up to the age of 6 years, and is managed by a qualified English-speaking teacher.